nedwed123/Hashtag_Analyser_By_KIS-s/site1/README.md

 ## mypeb - php erlang bridge copied from https://github.com/videlalvaro/mypeb

-Erlang files that need to be put in this site1 directory to function with mypeb can be found in the erlang_parsers_instagram and erlang_parsers_instagram/src folder.
+Erlang files that need to be put in this site1 directory to function with mypeb can be found in the erlang_parsers_instagram and erlang_Parsers_twitter folders.

 ----------------------------
 Authors group KIS&S